-- Increase the safety of the transportation system for motorized and non-motorized users: - Increase the security of the transportation system for motorized and nonmotorized users; - 4.
+- 1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency; - 2.
+Increase the safety of the transportation system for motorized and non-motorized users: - Increase the security of the transportation system for motorized and nonmotorized users: - 4.
 Increase the accessibility and mobility of people and for freight; - 5.
 Protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns; - 6.
 Enhance the integration and connectivity of the transportation system, across and between modes for people and freight; - 7.
 Promote efficient system management and operation; - 8.
-Emphasize the preservation of the existing transportation system; - 9.
-Improve resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation; and - 10.
+Emphasize the preservation of the existing transportation system; - Improve resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation; and - 10.
 Enhance travel and tourism.